anshadafu/gcloud-automation/README.md

    - Cloud Function
    - Cloud scheduler

    A simple workflow would be to create a scheduler that will get triggered at a specified time.
 This will publish a message to subscribed Pub/Sub topic and that message will be pulled by Cloud Function.
-Cloud Function will excute and start/stop/restart Cloud SQL
+Cloud Function will excute and start/stop/restart Cloud SQL as per given pub/sub message

 1. Create a pub/sub topic which will be used to trigger the cloud function.
-2. Create the cloud function and copy in the code below.
+2. Create the cloud function and copy the python code .
 3. Make sure to set the correct project ID in line 8.
 4. Set the trigger to Pub/Sub and choose the topic created in step 1.
 5. Create a cloud scheduler job to trigger the cloud function on a regular basis.